 Sybil Baker’s latest book is Immigration Essays.
 She is also the author of The Life Plan, Talismans, and Into This World.
 She was awarded two MakeWork Artist Grants and a 2017 Individual Artist's Fellowship from the Tennessee Arts Commission.
 She lives and teaches in Chattanooga, Tennessee, and is on faculty at the Yale Writers’ Conference.
-She is Fiction Editor at Drunken Boat.
+She is Fiction Editor at Anomaly.

 The longer story: